leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Seeding:** Any internal processes that rely on random number generation (e.g., certain model layers, stochastic preprocessing) will be explicitly seeded.
-- **Configuration Snapshotting:** The calibrated normalization parameters (`Sigma`) and heuristic weights will be stored in a version-controlled configuration file, ensuring that the exact parameters used for evaluation are captured and reproducible.
+- **Configuration Snapshotting:** The calibrated normalisation parameters (`Sigma`) and heuristic weights will be stored in a version-controlled configuration file, ensuring that the exact parameters used for evaluation are captured and reproducible.